bergesinstitute/graf-method/book-1-unit-4.md

 # There is/there are

 In Spanish, we use *hay* to express either *there is* or *there are*.
-It doesn’t matter if it’s masculine, feminine, singular, or plural:
+It doesn't matter if it's masculine, feminine, singular, or plural:

 *Hay un piano - There is a piano*
 *Hay una guitarra - There is a guitar*